Securities Lending Strategies: Exclusive Valuations and Auction Bids: Numerical Results

-\section{Data-set Construction}
+\subsection{Data-set Construction}

-As noted earlier, given the complexity of the system and the number of random variables involved, the computational infrastructure required to value an exclusive can be tremendous.
+As noted earlier in section \ref{subsec:Valuation-Setup}, given the number of random variables involved and the complexity of the system, the computational infrastructure required to value an exclusive can be tremendous.
 A typical exclusive portfolio can have anywhere from a few hundred to upwards of a thousand different securities.
-It is therefore, simpler to use the historical time series and calculate the valuation from the corresponding formula derived in section \ref{sub:Historical-Valuations}.
-To demonstrate numerical results, we simulate the historical time series.
+It is therefore simpler to use the historical time series and calculate the valuation from the corresponding formula derived in section \ref{subsec:Historical-Valuations}.
+To demonstrate numerical results we simulate the historical time series.
 We pick a sample portfolio with one hundred different hypothetical securities and we come up with the time series of all the variables involved (Price, Quantity Borrowed, Exclusive Holding, Inventory Level, Loan Rate, Alternate Loan Rate) by sampling from suitable log normal distributions.
-It is worth noting, that the mean and standard deviation of each time series are themselves simulations from other appropriately chosen uniform distributions (Figure \ref{fig:Simulation-Seed}).
+It is worth noting that the mean and standard deviation of each time series are themselves simulations from other appropriately chosen uniform distributions (Figure \ref{fig:Simulation-Seed}).
 The locate process can be modeled as a Poisson distribution with appropriately chosen units.
-It is simpler to consider it as the absolute value of a normal distribution.
+Though we consider the simpler alternative by letting it be the absolute value of a normal distribution as justified in section \ref{subsec:Valuation-Setup}.
 The mean and standard deviation of the locate distribution for each security are chosen from another appropriately chosen uniform distribution.

 The simulation seed is chosen so that the drift and volatility we get for the variables (mean and standard deviation for the locate process) are similar to what would be observed in practice.
 For example in Figure \ref{fig:Simulation-Seed}, the price and rate volatility are lower than the volatilities of the borrow and other quantities, which tend to be much higher; the range of the drift for the quantities is also higher as compared to the drift range of prices and rates.
 This ensures that we are keeping it as close to a realistic setting as possible, without having access to the historical time series.
 The volatility and drift of the variables for each security are shown in Figure \ref{fig:Simulation-Sample-Distributions}.
 The length of the simulated time series is one year or 252 trading days for each security.
 A sample of the time series of the variables generated using the simulated drift and volatility parameters is shown in Figure \ref{fig:Simulation-Sample-Time}.
 The full time series used for the calculations is available upon request.